Fuel economy in automobiles: Europe

-In the European Union advertising has to show carbon dioxide (CO_{2})-emission and fuel consumption data in a clear way as described in the UK Statutory Instrument 2004 No 1661.
-Since September 2005 a color-coded "Green Rating" sticker has been available in the UK, which rates fuel economy by CO_{2} emissions: A: <= 100 g/km, B: 100–120, C: 121–150, D: 151–165, E: 166–185, F: 186–225, and G: 226+.
+In the European Union, advertising has to show carbon dioxide (CO_{2})-emission and fuel consumption data in a clear way, as described in the UK Statutory Instrument 2004 No 1661.
+Since September 2005, a color-coded "Green Rating" sticker has been available in the UK, which rates fuel economy by CO_{2} emissions: A: <= 100 g/km, B: 100–120, C: 121–150, D: 151–165, E: 166–185, F: 186–225, and G: 226+.
 Depending on the type of fuel used, for gasoline A corresponds to about 4.1 L/100 km and G about 9.5 L/100 km.
 Ireland has a very similar label, but the ranges are slightly different, with A: <= 120 g/km, B: 121–140, C: 141–155, D: 156–170, E: 171–190, F: 191–225, and G: 226+.
 From 2020, EU requires manufacturers to average 95 g/km emission or less, or pay an excess emissions premium.

-In the UK the ASA (Advertising standards agency) have claimed that fuel consumption figures are misleading.
-Often the case with European vehicles as the MPG (miles per gallon) figures that can be advertised are often not the same as "real world" driving.
+In the UK, the ASA (Advertising standards agency) have claimed that fuel consumption figures are misleading.
+This is often the case with European vehicles, as the MPG (miles per gallon) figures that can be advertised are often not the same as "real world" driving.

-The ASA have said that car manufacturers can use "cheats" to prepare their vehicles for their compulsory fuel efficiency and emissions tests in a way set out to make themselves look as "clean" as possible.
-This practice is common in gasoline and diesel vehicle tests, but hybrid and electric vehicles are not immune as manufacturers apply these techniques to fuel efficiency.
+The ASA have said that car manufacturers can use "cheats" to prepare their vehicles for their compulsory fuel efficiency and emissions tests, in order to make themselves look as "clean" as possible.
+This practice is common in gasoline and diesel vehicle tests, but hybrid and electric vehicles are not immune, as manufacturers apply these techniques to fuel efficiency.

 Car experts also assert that the official MPG figures given by manufacturers do not represent the true MPG values from real-world driving.
 Websites have been set up to show the real-world MPG figures, based on crowd-sourced data from real users, vs the official MPG figures.

 The major loopholes in the current EU tests allow car manufacturers a number of "cheats" to improve results.
 Car manufacturers can: